Spitfires Home Club Information Team Information Special Events Links of Interest

 Can I go to a practice without registering?

 Yes.
-If you have never played with the club before, you may attend one practice before deciding whether or not you want to join.
+If you have never played with the club before, you may attend a pre-season practice or game before deciding whether or not you want to join.
 Send an e-mail to our contact address (see bottom) first to make sure one of our registrars will be there with a waiver for you to sign.
 No-one can play without a signed waiver.

 Returning players must register before attending a practice.